• Europes biggest bike selection

 Do you know buycycle?
 We are the leading marketplace for buying and selling used bikes.
 Not just any bikes - only beautiful performance bikes.
 Come and take a ride!

-Can you turn a road bike to a gravel bike?
+Can you turn a road bike into a gravel bike?

 Can you turn a road bike into a gravel bike?
 Yes, but it has to be the right road bike.
-A road bike with minimal tire clearance, rim brakes, and lots of classic parts you might struggle.
-It has to have ample clearance, and disc brakes are a good start, and it can be done.
+A road bike with minimal tire clearance, rim brakes, and many classic parts might struggle.
+It has to have ample clearance, and disc brakes are a good start.
+It can be done.

-It’s important to understand that you will struggle to change some things.
-Such as tire clearance, and you also cannot change a rim brake bike to a disc brake bike.
+It’s important to understand that you will struggle to change some things, such as tire clearance, and that you cannot change a rim-brake bike to a disc-brake bike.
 Understanding the limitations before you start taking a bike apart is good.

 Get the buycycle App now!